 Select item #4 "Set Time, Date, Rejector Time" from the Main Menu.
-A series of screens will follow prompting the operator through time, date, reject time, and good weight duration settings.
+A series of screens will follow prompting the operator through setting each of these variables.
 Each of these screens are shown below for reference.

 THE PRESENT TIME IS 00:00:00

 THE PRESENT DATE IS 01/31/95

 CHOOSE ONE

-1) SET TIME

-2) SET DATE

-3) SET REJECTOR TIMES

-4) SET GOOD WEIGHT DURATION

-5) SET REJECT OVERWEIGHT LIMIT

-X) MAIN MENU
+1) SET TIME 2) SET DATE 3) SET REJECTOR TIMES 4) SET GOOD WEIGHT DURATION 5) SET REJECT OVERWEIGHT LIMIT X) MAIN MENU